ncsuarc/tiffutils/README.md

 ## Tests

-The `test/` directory contains module unit tests, which can be run with nose.
+The `test/` directory contains module unit tests, which can be run using tox.
-These tests are additionally dependent on GExiv2, for verifying image metadata.
+For most users, the following commands should work.
+However, the tests do require the libraries Boost.Python and Exiv2 to be installed, so check for that if you run into issues.

-    $ pip install nose
+    $ pip install tox
-    $ nosetests
+    $ tox